codehsbooks/apjava/Basic-Java/variables-and-types.md

 ## Naming Variables

-Variable names need to be as descriptive as possible without being too long.
+Variable names should be as descriptive as possible without being too long.

 Variable Naming Conventions: